runarsf/obsidian-publ-ish/README.md

 A backend + frontend will be provided later.
 This is just a PoC.
 I’m not a developer by any means, so this is subject to shitty code.
 I am also a cheap bugger, so I haven’t tested it on mobile.

+## Todo

+- [ ] Use git bare repos?
+This would make it more platform-agnostic.
+Maybe send a signal to the backend that it should update.

 ## Obsidian Sample Plugin

 This project uses Typescript to provide type checking and documentation.